vibe-d/webchat-tutorial/tutorial/tutorial.md

 			console.log("socket closed - reconnecting...");
 			connect();
 		}

-		socket.onerror = function() {
-			console.log("web socket error");
 	}
-	}

 This now gets integrated into `room.dt` by appending some script tags to the end of the `<body>` element:

 	- import vibe.data.json;
 	script(src="scripts/chat.js")
-	script connect(!{Json(id)}, !{Json(name)})
+	script connect(#{Json(id)}, #{Json(name)})

+The `#{Json(id)}` uses the [JSON module](http://vibed.org/api/vibe.data.json) to wrap the room's id as a `Json` value and then converts that back to a string.
+This will create a proper quoted string that is also valid JavaScript code.

-Finally, the form needs have its `onsubmit` attribute set, so that the WebSocket code is used instead of actually submitting the form:
+Finally, the form needs get an `onsubmit` attribute, so that the WebSocket code is used instead of actually submitting the form:

 	form(action="room", method="POST", onsubmit="return sendMessage()")

 And that's it, we now have a fast and efficient single-node multi-user chat.
-The only thing missing now is to add some persistence using an underlying database.
+Still missing now is persistent storage of the chat messages using an underlying database.

 ![Messages from multiple users](5-multi-user.png)